-A person wanting sole occupancy of a shared home may obtain an exclusive occupation order.
+A person wanting sole occupancy of a shared home may obtain an exclusive occupancy order.

-If granted, their former spouse would be in breach of the order if they stayed in the home and is therefore legally required to leave and live elsewhere.
+If granted, their former spouse would be in breach of the order if they stayed in the home and were therefore legally required to leave and live elsewhere.